Approved! 15 Fast Combat starting procedure revised, engine displacement corrected

 Rationale, as explained by Gene Pape:

 The part about no air time for the first 30 seconds was used in other Combat events for a few years after these rules were written.
 This has generally been considered as not as good an idea as planned and has been dropped for all other events and was waived at the recent Portland contest.

 Current rules list the engine displacement as .15, which is fractionally smaller than the 2.5cc F2D engine size.
 The event is intended for F2D engines.
 This change would have no measurable effect on performance.

 Proposal 1, deleting Section 6.2, which provides a 30-second starting and launching period.
-Vote yes or no
+Approved.

 Proposal 2, specifying displacement limit at .1526 cu. in.
-Vote yes or no.
+Approved.

 The vote was conducted via the Northwest Rules approval procedure outlined in the Northwest Rules section.